 Resurfacing is the traditional replacement of existing road surface with new, usually restricted to the upper layers of the road construction.
-Due to budget restraints this type of work is generally carried out on our classified road network and only used on our unclassified (residential) Roads as a last resort.
+Due to budget restraints this type of work is generally carried out on our classified road network and only used on our unclassified (residential) Roads in exceptional circumstances.

 - A341 Wimborne Road (Ferncroft Road to Northbourne roundabout)

 - Holdenhurst Road (Station roundabout to Kings Park roundabout) - expected to start in April 2023

 - St Annes Avenue (Southbourne) - works complete